COALAIP/specs/README.md

     "locationCreated": { "/": "<URI pointing to a Place>" }
 }

-// A a physical Manifestation of the Creation in IPLD {
+// A physical Manifestation of the Work in IPLD
+{
     "@type": { "/": "<hash pointing to RDF-Schema of Manifestation>" }, "name": "The Fellowship of the Ring",
-    "creation": { "/": "<hash pointing to the Creation>" },
+    "manifestationOfWork": { "/": "<hash pointing to the Work>" },
     "datePublished": "29-07-1954",
     "locationCreated": { "/": "<URI pointing to a Place>" }
 }
 ```

-Note that a distinction has been made between works (typed as `Creation`s)
+Note that a distinction has been made between works (typed as `Work`s)
 and manifestations (typed as `Manifestation`s).
 Both physical and digital manifestations can be
 represented, with digital manifestations including a set of fingerprints as well as a link pointing
 to an example of the work.
-In the future, we plan to subtype both a `Creation` and a
+In the future, we plan to subtype both a `Work` and a
-`Manifestation` type from schema.org's CreativeWork to allow the easy addition of properties.
+`Manifestation` type from schema.org's `CreativeWork` to allow their properties to be easily
+customizable.

 #### The Copyright Transfer